vtexdocs/dev-portal-content/docs/guides/Integration-Guides/login-integration-guide/login-integration-guide-webstore-oauth2.md

 #### Get user information

-This endpoint should only allow requests with valid `access_token` credentials, which can be used to identify the user, and return the following user information in the request body:
+This endpoint should only allow requests with valid `access_token` credentials, which can be used to identify the user and return the following user information in the request body:

 - `userId` (required)
 - `email` (required)